avesbox/acanthis/.website/defining-schemas.md

 });
 ```

-::: info
+::: warning
 The `extend()` method will not overwrite the existing properties.
-It will only add the new properties to the schema.
+It will only add the new properties to the schema if they do not already exist.
 :::

 ### `merge()`